rhysd/neovim-component/README.md

 ## `<neovim-editor>` APIs

-### Receive internal many events
+### Receive internal various events

-You can receive many events (including UI redraw notifications) from **store**.  **Store** is a part of flux architecture.
+You can receive various events (including UI redraw notifications) from **store**.
+Store is a part of flux architecture and global instance of [EventEmitter](https://nodejs.org/api/events.html).

+Note that all values are read only.
 Do not change the value of store directly because it breaks the internal state of component.

 ```javascript
 const neovim_element = document.getElementById('neovim');